chili-publish/grafx-documentation/docs/GraFx_studio/how_to/layouts.md

 ![Creat first sublayout](https://chilipublishdocs.imgix.net/GraFx_studio/how_to/altlayout8.png)

-In the Animation Properties panel, change the values you want to change for this Alternate Layout.
+In the Animation Properties panel, change the values you want to change for this Layout.

 If you don't change values, they will be inherited from the base layout.